-- Observing a Chinese Festival: Hong Kong has lots of colorful festivals, featuring everything from dragon boat races to celebrations honoring Tin Hau, goddess of the sea.
+- Observing a Chinese Festival: Hong Kong celebrates with several colorful festivals throughout the year, featuring everything from dragon boat races to celebrations honoring Tin Hau, goddess of the sea.
 Cantonese opera, performed on temporary stages, is also common at Chinese festivals.
-See "Hong Kong Calendar of Events" in chapter 2. - Riding the Star Ferry: To reacquaint myself with the city, one of the first things I do on each return trip is to hop aboard the Star Ferry for one of the most dramatic-and cheapest-5-minute boat rides in the world.
-Hong Kong's harbor is one of the world's busiest, and beyond it rises one of earth's most breathtaking skylines.
+See "Hong Kong Calendar of Events" in chapter 3. - Riding the Star Ferry: The subway between Kowloon and Hong Kong Island may be quicker, but it doesn't hold a candle to the historic Star Ferry, offering one of the most dramatic-and cheapest-5-minute boat rides in the - world.
+The trip is a good reminder that Hong Kong, with its breathtaking skyline, is dominated by water, with one of the world's busiest harbors.
 See p.
-59. - Gazing upon Hong Kong from Victoria Peak: You don't know Hong Kong until you've seen it from here.
+43. - Gazing upon Hong Kong from Victoria Peak: You don't know Hong Kong until you've seen it from here.
 Take the funicular to Victoria Peak, famous for its views of Central, Victoria Harbour, South China Sea, Kowloon, and undulating hills beyond, followed by a 1-hour circular hike and a meal with a view.
 Don't miss the nighttime view, one of the most spectacular and romantic in the world.
 See p.
-164.
+172.